framps/raspberryTools/README.md

 5. check_throttled.sh - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation

-6. temp_test.sh - Small script which generates 100% CPU load on a Raspberry and monitors the CPU temperature.
+6. temp_test.sh - Generates 100% CPU load on a Raspberry and monitors the CPU temperature.
 Useful to test the effectiveness of a heat sink and/or fan.

-7. retrieveTerrabytesWritten.sh - Small script which either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
+7. retrieveTerrabytesWritten.sh - Either retrieves the Total Bytes Written of all existing SSDs on the system or a specific SSD.
 Helps to get an idea when the SSD will reach it's end of life.

-8. retrieveLifetimeWrites.sh - Small script which either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
+8. retrieveLifetimeWrites.sh - Either retrieves the LifetimeWrites of one or all existing ext2/ext3 and ext4 partitions.
 Helps to get an idea when the SD card or disk will reach it's end of life.

-9. findRaspis.sh - Small script which scans the local net for Raspberries and prints the IPs, macs and hostnames
+9. findRaspis.sh - Scan the local net for Raspberries and print the IPs, macs and hostnames

+10. smsRelay.py - Receives all SMS sent to a SMS card plogged in into an UMTS stick and forward all SMS to an eMail.

 ## findRaspis.sh

 ```
 findRaspis.sh
 Scanning subnet 192.168.0.0/24 for Raspberries...
 4 Raspberries found
 Retrieving hostnames ...